 I was slapped on the back by a pink tail.
 Curiously I turned around and saw some beedrill zoom a mew into the hospital wing.
 I opened my mouth in awe.
-I hadn't seen this pokemon in fifteen years.
+I hadn't seen this pokemon in many years.
 No doubt that everyone would work extra hard to give this one a speedy recovery as they are an endangered species.
 After all, we've all made our vows to preserve life, but we should apply that vow to all our patients.

 "Nurse Joy!
 A word please?"
 I called.
 Nurse Joy had just walked out of a patient's room with a smile on her face.
 Someone had just been discharged from the hospital.